-Student Name: Date of Birth:

-Address: City:
+Address:

-Zip Code: Telephone No.: Grade:
+City: Zip Code:

-School:
+TelephoneNo.: Grade: Zip Code:School:

-The primary purpose of directory information is to allow Palm Springs Unified School District to include this type of information from your child's education records in certain school publications.
-Directory information includes the pupil's name, address, telephone number, date of birth, email address, major field of study, participation in officially recognized activities and sports, weight and height of athletic team members, dates of attendance, degrees and awards received, and the most recent previous public or private school attended by the pupil, information that is generally not considered harmful or an invasion of privacy released.

-The Family Education Rights and Privacy Act (FERPA) and Education Code 49073 permits School Districts to disclose appropriately designated "directory information" without written consent, unless you have advised the district that you do not want your student's directory information disclosed without your prior written consent.
-The Superintendent or designee shall not compile a list, registry, or database based on students' national origin, ethnicity, or religious belief, practice or affiliation, nor shall he/she disclose student information to federal government authorities for the purpose of compiling such a list, registry, or database for purposes of immigration enforcement.
-Such information may only be compiled or exchanged with other local, state, or federal agencies if the information is aggregated and is not personally identifiable.
-(Government Code 8310.3)
+nclude this type of information includes, major field of straight of athletic team morevious public or private narmful or an invasion of the Family Education Redistricts to disclose approvou have advised the district without your prior writted latabase based on students hall he/she disclose students and only be compiled or mation from your checludes the pupil's naturely, participation in embers, dates of attest eschool attended by f privacy released. ights and Privacy Accopriately designated trict that you do not enter that you do not enter inconsent.
+The Superatest national origin, etter information to feastry, or database for exchanged with other in is to allow Palm Springs Unified School District to mild's education records in certain school publications.
+Inne, address, telephone number, date of birth, email officially recognized activities and sports, weight and endance, degrees and awards received, and the most receive the pupil, information that is generally not considered at (FERPA) and Education Code 49073 permits School "directory information" without written consent, unless want your student's directory information disclosed erintendent or designee shall not compile a list, registry, of thnicity, or religious belief, practice or affiliation, nor rederal government authorities for the purpose of repurposes of immigration enforcement.
+Such information are local, state, or federal agencies if the information is (Government Code 8310.3)

-Signature of Parent/Guardian
+Signature of Paren t/Guardian Date

-Signature of Student (if student is 18 or older)
+Signature of Stude ent (if student is 18 or old der) Date